netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 learn_rel_path: "Integrations/Monitor/Devices"
 -->

-# Linux machine sensors monitoring with Netdata
+# Linux machine sensors collector

 Use this collector when `lm-sensors` doesn't work on your device (e.g. for RPi temperatures).
 For all other cases use the [Python collector](https://github.com/netdata/netdata/blob/master/collectors/python.d.plugin/sensors), which supports multiple